Will Republicans begin to draw a red line on Trump's powers?

 Gore criticizes Team Trump on climate

-Former Vice President Al Gore criticized President Trump and his administration’s climate policies during an event Thursday previewing Gore’s new documentary, “An Inconvenient Sequel: Truth to Power,” NBC’s Rebecca Choate reports.
+Former Vice President Al Gore criticized President Trump and his administration’s climate policies during a SiriusXM/Variety town hall Thursday previewing Gore’s new documentary, “An Inconvenient Sequel: Truth to Power,” NBC’s Rebecca Choate reports.

 “Trump has surrounded himself with climate deniers,” Gore said, “They’re doing their best to dismantle the Environmental Protection Agency and anything that promotes good policies to solve the climate crisis.”
 Gore met with Trump in January before the president’s inauguration, and remains tight-lipped about conversation specifics.
 “It was cordial and mutually respectful and he listened and participated,” Gore recalled, per Choate.
 “I came away with the impression that he would come to his senses.”
 Gore says he’s inspired by Americans’ strong commitment to the Paris climate agreement, despite Trump’s choice to abandon it.
 “It looks as if the U.S. is gonna meet our commitments to the Paris Climate Agreement regardless of what President Trump tweets,” Gore said.